spinkube/spin-operator/documentation/content/assigning-variables-to-spinapps.md

 db_password = "{{ db_password }}"
 ```

-## Configration data in Kubernetes
+## Configuration data in Kubernetes

-In Kubernetes, you use `ConfigMaps` for storing non-senstive, and `Secrets` for storing sesitive configuration data.
+In Kubernetes, you use `ConfigMaps` for storing non-sensitive, and `Secrets` for storing sensitive configuration data.
 The deployment manifest (`config/samples/variable-explorer.yaml`) contains specifications for both a `ConfigMap` and a `Secret`:

 ```yaml
 kind: ConfigMap